-Molina requires notification of all emergent inpatient admissions within 24 hours of admission or by the following business day.
+Molina requires notification of all emergent inpatient admissions within twenty-four (24) hours of admission or by the following business day.
 Notification of admission is required to verify eligibility, authorize care, including level of care (LOC), and initiate concurrent review and discharge planning.
 Molina requires that notification includes Member demographic information, facility information, date of admission and clinical information sufficient to document the medical necessity of the admission.
-Emergent inpatient admission services performed without meeting admission notification, medical necessity requirements or failure to include all of the needed clinical documentation to support the need for an inpatient admission will result in a denial of authorization for the inpatient stay.
+Emergent inpatient admission services performed without meeting admission notification, medical necessity requirements, or failure to include all of the needed clinical documentation to support the inpatient admission may result in a denial of authorization for the inpatient stay.